Master’s in Data Science Programs in Tennessee

 Living in Tennessee and interested in pursuing a career in data science or data analytics?
 Consider attending a bootcamp!
 Data science and data analytics bootcamps are short, intensive training programs meant to introduce students to the field.
 While some bootcamps in Tennessee are exclusively dedicated to data science (the study of how knowledge is derived from raw data) or data analytics (the processes by which specific insights can be gleaned), other bootcamps cover both data science and data analytics.
 Check out our guides to learn more about data science bootcamps or data analytics bootcamps in Tennessee.

 Data Science Scholarships in Tennessee

 For this section, we’ve highlighted an assistantship (i.e. institutional aid) that applies to the school’s data programs.
 Universities generally have more details on general aid (e.g. diversity scholarships), alternative financing options (e.g. low-interest loans), and tuition discounts.

 Middle Tennessee State University

 - MS in Health Care Informatics Graduate Assistantships: MTSU offers graduate assistantships to full-time students in the Health Care Informatics program.
 Assistantship holders receive a monthly stipend.
 The university will also cover all tuition and most fees.

 Data Science Meetups & Communities in Tennessee

-- Data Science Nashville: This is one of the largest (850+ members) data science meetups in the state.
+- Data Science Nashville: This is a popular (1,600+ members) data science meetups in the state.
 It’s a practical group, with a focus on tools & technologies in data analysis, statistics, machine learning, and data visualization.
 But it also includes plenty of casual opportunities to network.